wustho/epy/README.md

 CLI Ebook Reader.

-This is just a fork of my own [epr](https://github.com/wustho/epr) with these extra features:
+This is just a fork of [epr](https://github.com/wustho/epr) with these extra features:

 - Supported formats:
   - Epub (.epub, .epub3)